hypre-space/hypredrive/docs/joss/paper.md

 # Statement of need

-Among widely used linear solver packages, *hypre* is known for its robust and scalable methods targeting high performance computing platforms.
+*hypre* is a widely used and efficient linear solver package.
 However, the complexity associated with its direct use may difficult experimentation with the several solvers it provides. *hypredrive* is developed to bridge this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.

 # Software capabilities

-*hypredrive* is a software package written in C that includes a library offering APIs designed to simplify the interaction with *hypre* and an executable for performing the solution of linear systems defined via YAML input files.
+*hypredrive* is a software written in C that includes a library with APIs designed to simplify the interaction with *hypre* and an executable for performing the solution of linear systems defined via YAML input files.
 Key features of the software are:

 * **Encapsulation**: `libHYPREDRV` wraps the function calls for building solvers and preconditioners in *hypre* through an intuitive YAML interface driven by configuration